Eighteen Hundred and Eleven

-Eighteen Hundred and Eleven: A Poem (1812) is a poem by Anna Laetitia Barbauld criticizing Britain's participation in the Napoleonic Wars.
+Eighteen Hundred and Eleven: A Poem (1812) is a poem by Anna Laetitia Barbauld criticising Britain's participation in the Napoleonic Wars.

 Analysis

 Britain had been at war with France for a decade and was on the brink of losing, when Barbauld presented her readers with her shocking Juvenalian satire.
 She argued that the influence of Great Britain was waning and the influence of the United States was waxing.
 It was to the United States that Britain's wealth and fame will now go, she contended, and Britain will become nothing but an empty ruin.
 She tied this decline directly to Britain's participation in the Napoleonic Wars: